Rogers

 When did you know that you wanted to be a writer?

-I’m very lucky.
-Star-touched lucky.
-I’ve never not known what I’m meant to do.
+I’m very lucky in that I’ve never not known what I’m meant to do.
 I’ve never really needed to figure it out.
-My heart has always belonged in fantasy tales, and it likely always will.
+My heart has always belonged to writing, and it likely always will.

 I’ve meandered a bit, maybe been afraid of it at times, as featured in hilarious old journals where I’ve lamented my indecision over what to do with my life on one page, and plotted out a book on the next.
 But if I ever stopped and really listened, I knew.